Canner/WrenAI/README.md

 Using WrenAI is super simple, you can setup within 3 minutes, and start to interact with your own data!

-***Start Today And Be 100X More Productive Than Yesterday***

 - Visit our [Installation Guide of WrenAI](http://docs.getwren.ai/installation).
 - Visit the [Usage Guides](http://docs.getwren.ai/guide/connect/overview) to learn more about how to use WrenAI.

 ## 📚 Documentation

 Visit [WrenAI documentation](https://docs.getwren.ai) to view the full documentation.

-## 📶 Telemetry

-WrenAI collects anonymous usage statistics for application components.
-We receive an event each time these components are initialized or used, allowing us to identify which features are most relevant and valued by our community.
-These statistics help us improve our features and serve as a reference for deciding on our roadmap.

-Read more about telemetry or how you can opt out in [WrenAI doc](https://docs.getwren.ai/overview/telemetry).

 ## ⭐️ Community